hosamelabd/CyberSecurityProjects/README.md

 # CyberSecurityProjects
-This repository contains some of the projects I have worked on in my employment, boot camp, Freelancing, and free time.
+This repository contains some of the projects I have worked on iduring my cyber security bootcamp.